Last Updated on September 11, 2021

 - 1 tsp lemon juice

-- In a saucepan, add in raspberries, white sugar and lemon juice, over high heat.
+- In a saucepan, add in raspberries, white sugar and lemon juice, over medium heat.

-- Stir with a wooden spoon, keeping the mixture moving to ensure it doesn’t burn.
+- Stir with a wooden spoon, keeping the mixture moving to make sure it doesn’t burn.

 - Slowly it’ll break down and mix together, and come to a boil.